Get insider access

 We've recently launched Dehumidifiers!
 Read our R&D Article to learn more.

-The 3 Best Dehumidifiers For Bedrooms - Summer 2024
+The 3 Best Dehumidifiers For Bedrooms - Winter 2025

 Best Dehumidifiers For Bedrooms

-If you're suffering from overly high humidity levels in your bedroom, it's worth investing in a dehumidifier.
-There are a few things to consider when buying a portable bedroom unit.
-Quiet operation is a must since, in some cases, you'll likely need to run the unit overnight.
-You'll also want to consider something that doesn't put out too much heat, as that can make your bedroom hot and stuffy.
-Quite a few models on the market also offer 24-hour timers and real-time fan speed adjustment systems, so you won't have to fiddle with its settings in the middle of the night.
+If you have high humidity levels in your bedroom, it's worth investing in a dehumidifier.
+Finding the right unit for your bedroom requires a few special considerations.
+Quiet operation is a must since you'll likely run the unit overnight.
+You'll also want something that doesn't put out too much heat so your bedroom doesn't get hot and stuffy.
+Nice-to-have features include 24-hour timers and real-time fan speed adjustment systems, as these help you avoid fiddling with settings throughout the night.

-We've tested 20 portable dehumidifiers, and below are our recommendations for the best ones for bedroom use among those we've tested based on their dehumidification performance, price, and feature sets.
-If you're looking for another set of product recommendations, you can see our picks for the best dehumidifiers and the best dehumidifiers for basements.
+We've tested 20 portable dehumidifiers, and below are our recommendations for the best ones for bedroom use.
+We consider their dehumidification performance, price, and feature sets.
+If you're looking for another set of product recommendations, you can see our picks for the best dehumidifiers, the best dehumidifiers for basements, and the best small dehumidifiers.

 1. Best Dehumidifier For Bedrooms